JuliaG03/JuliaG03/README.md

 ## 🚀 About Me

-👩‍💻 Computer Science student @FMI, University of Bucharest, second year
+👩‍💻 Computer Science student @FMI, University of Bucharest, third year

-👩‍🏫 IT Educational Trainer at IT Junior
+👩‍🏫 IT Educational Trainer @ IT Junior

 🔭 Enrolled in Women4Cyber

-🧠 I'm currently learning Cyber Security
+🧠 Currently learning Cyber Security

 😂 Wanting to learn Julia programming language